roma-glushko/roma-glushko.github.io/content/blog/how-i-built-my-ml-workstation/index.md

 - **Transmitting batches from RAM to the GPU global memory**
 - **Running functions in GPU device**

 So it's not really helpful to have high CPU frequency.
-Nonetheless, it's important to be able effectively execute small tasks in parallel.
-Other words, number of **threads and cores** are important property for ML machines.
+Nonetheless, it's important to be able effectively to execute small tasks in parallel.
+In other words, the number of **threads and cores** are important property for ML machines.

 ### RAM

 When it comes to RAM, the **memory capacity** is all that matters.
 It's perfect to have enough RAM to run model training without falling back to **swapping**.
 Larger capacity would allow to run bigger batches of data and execute more data loaders to make GPU wait less.

  RAM is also helpful during **data processing and feature engineering**.
 Hence, the larger RAM you would have, the better would be for you.

 ### Storage

 In deep learning, storage is used for **persisting datasets**.
 Since nowadays datasets are measured in gigabytes, it's good to have at least **a few terabytes** of free disk space.
 Generally, people install the SSD for OS needs and datasets which is currently in use.
-The HDD is still helpful, because it's cheaper then the SSD and it's easier to afford terabytes of space for storing other datasets.
+The HDD is still helpful, because it's cheaper than the SSD and it's easier to afford terabytes of space for storing other datasets.

-Amoung SSDs, you could find <a target="_blank" rel="noopener" href="https://www.microcontrollertips.com/why-nvme-ssds-are-faster-than-sata-ssds/">NVMe SSDs</a> on the market which use faster connection protocol.
-Prefer these kind of SSD if you can afford them.
+Among SSDs, you could find <a target="_blank" rel="noopener" href="https://www.microcontrollertips.com/why-nvme-ssds-are-faster-than-sata-ssds/">NVMe SSDs</a> on the market which use a faster connection protocol.
+Prefer this kind of SSD if you can afford them.

 ### Power System Unit

 The PSU is what makes your PC alive.
-To choose your PSU, you need to calculate **wattage consumption** of your build.
+To choose your PSU, you need to calculate the **wattage consumption** of your build.
 Typically there are two the most power consuming components: **CPU and GPUs**.
-If you sum up their consumptions and adds another 10-15% on top of that (for other components, overclocking, etc), you would roughly estimates your power needs.
+If you sum up their consumptions and adds another 10-15% on top of that (for other components, overclocking, etc), you would roughly estimate your power needs.
 I also used <a target="_blank" rel="noopener" href="https://pcpartpicker.com">PCPartpicker Builder</a> to estimate my PC wattage.

-Other then that, you should consider number of **slots and connectors** that the PSU provides.
+Other than that, you should consider the number of **slots and connectors** that the PSU provides.

 This is the point where you can plan ahead.
 Just include potential GPUs you would like to buy in the future to the wattage consumption and connectors consideration.